How to declare health insurance on income tax 2022

-When the taxpayer chooses to file a complete income tax return, medical and health plan expenses, whether by individual, family or co-participation plans, are deductible from the IR calculation base.
+When the taxpayer chooses to file a complete income tax return, medical expenses and health plans, whether by individual, family or co-participation plans, are deductible from the IR calculation base.
 But, attention must be paid to the specific rules of each case.
 See below how to declare health plan at the income tax 2022.

 How to declare health insurance on income tax 2022